 At the end of the article, you can find a resource that I created to help him adjust to this change and make the first day of preschool happier for all of us.
 You can print the file and use it with your child as well!

 How to prepare for preschool: 7 ways to make this change easier

-Here are the most useful tips that I discovered for preparing for preschool, they can really make a difference for the child!
+Here are the most useful tips that I discovered for preparing for preschool, that can really make a difference for the kids!